 He did not see a great divide between the Hellenic and Judaic minds; he claimed that they could both be traced back to the revelation of Moses.10 But, they both – faith and philosophy – had declined and by the time of Christ, Judaism had descended into legalism and Greek philosophy had fractured into various competing sects and superstition.
 Christ came when they were both at their nadir.
 The Gospel of Christ restored the original revelation of Moses and presented it anew as a single teaching, a universal Gospel for both Jew and Greek.

 What about those enlightened and virtuous pagans who lived before Christ?
-Were they also damned with the wicked, simply because they were ignorant of Christ?
+Were they also damned by the wicked simply because they were ignorant of Christ?
 Christians have struggled with this question through the years.
 In his Divine Comedy, the devout Catholic Dante placed the likes of Plato and Aristotle, the virtuous philosophers, in Limbo, where even though they did not suffer, they had hope unfulfilled.
 Later Protestant thinkers like John Calvin had a more pessimistic view.
 Calvin viewed those pagans as having virtue on loan from God, but since they were not of the elect, their virtue could not save them.
-They would be condemned in Hell along with the rest, after their virtue was stripped from them.
+After stripping them of their virtue, they would condemn them to hell, just like the others.

 Ironically, Justin Marty, who had preceded Dante and Calvin, had a more optimistic view.
 Justin saw all who embraced the Logos prior to the coming of Christ as “Christians.”
 These were the noble or virtuous pagans.
 God would not hold them responsible for that which they could not know, as long as they embraced the Logos through the seeds planted within by Christ.
 He introduces this idea of virtuous pagans in chapter 46 of his First Apology: